 Familiarize students with basic informatics principles and techniques to support clinical research and quality improvement studies from a perspective of data-driven approaches.
 Content includes information systems for study design; regulatory compliance; use of electronic health records data for research; data collection and acquisition; data security, storage, transfer, processing and analysis.

-Biostatistics and Medical Informatics (B M I) 750 — Cumulative Capstone in Clinical and Health Informatics
+Medicine (MED) 750 — Capstone Project in Clinical and Health Informatics